How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 How long can I expect my case to take?

 Though the total length of a case varies based on a variety of factors.
-The most important factor is the length of treatment needed before a person recovers.
-We cannot begin the settlement process until you are released from your doctor.
-Once you have completed your treatment, we will immediately order all of your medical records and bills.
-Able to gather all the medical records and bills.
+The most important factor is the length of treatment needed before you fully recover.
+We can’t begin the settlement process until you are released from your doctor.
+Once you’ve completed your treatment, we will immediately order all of your medical records and bills.
 In many straightforward cases, your case can then be resolved within 2-4 months after you complete your treatment.
-In more complex cases, however, your case could last for more than a year.
+However, in more complex cases, your case could last for more than a year.

 A few factors that influence how long a case takes include how long insurance takes to respond to you, the nature and extent of your injuries, and the degree of cooperation from the other side.